bioboot/bggn213_S18/lectures.md

 **Homework**:
 - See **Q6** of the [hands-on lab sheet above]({{ site.baseurl }}/class-material/lecture6-BGGN213_S18.pdf){:.no-push-state}.
 This entails turning a supplied code snippet into a more robust and re-usable function that will take any of the three listed input proteins and plot the effect of drug binding.
 Note assessment rubric and submission instructions within document.
-(Submission deadline: 9am **Fri, 05/08**).
+(Submission deadline: 9am **We, 05/09**).
 - The remainder of this units homework is all [via **DataCamp**](https://www.datacamp.com/enterprise/bggn213-s18-foundations-of-bioinformatics/assignments){:.no-push-state}.